-A spreadsheet is provided, and scores can be entered against the candidate's code, with the FISC level for each part of the test being calculated automatically.
+A FISC Marking Template (marking spreadsheet)is provided, and scores should be entered against the candidate's code, with the FISC level for each part of the test being calculated automatically.

 - Mark out of 10. - One mark for every correct and completely unambiguous answer.
 Answers can be scientific names or common names but must be completely unambiguous. - Half marks can be awarded for a correct genus name or ambiguous but partly correct common name but don't round up when awarding levels.